Neighborhood and Graph Constructions using Non-Negative Kernel Regression: Background

-NNK graphs reduce to previously studied LLE based graphs and related Subspace Clustering graphs \cite{Elhamifar2009} under a specific choice of \emph{cosine kernel}, where data space remains unaltered.
-The regression problem of (\ref{eq:nnk_lle_objective}) has been previously studied in the context of kernelized ridge regression \cite{Murphy2012}, kernel subspace clustering \cite{PatelKernelSSC2014} or kernelized matrix completion \cite{GiannakisMCE2019} , to name a few.
-However, we emphasize that an understanding of the objective under non negativity constraints for the specific purpose of \emph{graph construction} or a \emph{geometrical understanding} on irregular manifolds were not explored in the past.
-Further, we believe that the interpretations we introduce here can shed new light on these related problems. \cite{Giannakis2017} solves a complementary problem where, given a graph, kernels based on the graph are constructed for various tasks.
-This aligns and reinforces our intuition that graphs are structures of similarity defined on a transformed space distinct from observation space.
+The proposed NNK framework reduces to non-negativity constrained LLE algorithms under a specific choice of \emph{cosine kernel}~(see \Secref{subsec:lle_connection}).
+We note that kernelized versions of LLE have been previously studied for dimensionality reduction \cite{ham2004kernel, kong2012iterative}, ridge regression \cite{Murphy2012}, subspace clustering \cite{PatelKernelSSC2014}, and matrix completion \cite{GiannakisMCE2019}.
+However, we emphasize that these methods did not (1) develop a connection between neighborhood construction and sparse signal approximation, or (2) study the kernelized objective under non-negativity constraints for the purpose of defining neighborhoods.
+The lack of non-negativity in the kernelized formulations in these related works prevented them from developing geometrical and theoretical properties of their solutions, which are possible for those developed in our framework.
+We summarize these differences in \Tabref{fig:lle_differences}.
+To our knowledge, the view of neighborhoods as a sparse signal representation has not been made explicit previously and we believe this perspective can lead to new ideas and even help improve related problems in data analysis.
+On a different note, works such as \cite{Giannakis2017} solve a complementary problem where the graph is given and kernels based on the graph are constructed for solving machine learning tasks.
+These methods align with, and reinforce, our intuition that neighborhoods and graphs are structures of similarity defined on a transformed space.